Trump's eldest son faces questions in Congress about Russia

 Trump Jr., like his father, denies collusion with Russia.
 U.S. intelligence agencies concluded that Russia attempted to influence the 2016 campaign to boost Trump’s chances of defeating Clinton.
 Moscow denies any such effort.

-Justice Department Special Counsel Robert Mueller, who is also investigating the matter, drew fire from some of Trump’s fellow Republicans at a news conference on Wednesday, ahead of congressional testimony on Thursday by the director of the Federal Bureau of Investigation, Christopher Wray.
+Some of Trump’s fellow Republicans criticized Mueller, the FBI and the Department of Justice at a news conference on Wednesday, ahead of congressional testimony on Thursday by the director of the FBI, Christopher Wray.

-The Republican House members accused the Department of Justice, the FBI and Mueller of being biased against President Trump and having been too easy on Clinton during the investigation of her use of a private email server while leading the State Department.
+The Republican House members accused Justice, the FBI and Mueller of being biased against President Trump and having been too easy on Clinton during the investigation of her use of a private email server while leading the State Department.

 While the Republicans have complained about the FBI, Clinton has made no secret of her belief that then-FBI Director James Comey’s announcement, shortly before the election, that the bureau was investigating potential new evidence in the lengthy email probe helped cost her the White House.